loblab/atoz/README.md

 ## History

+- 0.6 (11/28/2020): As a flask web service; count hit durations as final score
 - 0.5 (11/26/2020): Show different key with different color (by finger)
 - 0.4 (11/24/2020): Show hit key speed in chart
 - 0.3 (11/23/2020): List speed of each key